 To understand what you’re really signing up for when you hire a nanny, you need to understand three concepts: gross, net and total cost.

-(Want to avoid all of this complexity?
-We've designed our service to be much simpler than the norm.
-Koru Kids charges one headline rate for our nannies which includes ALL your costs — including everything mentioned on this page and much more besides.
-We've been keeping things simple for parents since 2016….
-Check out our nannies here)
+(Want help wading all of these terms and costs?
+We’ve designed our service to be much simpler than the norm.
+Koru Kids has been keeping things simple for parents since 2016….
+Check out our already vetted, full-time Early Years nannies here)

 What is gross pay?